influxdata/ifql/docs/SPEC.md

 * datatype - a description of the type of data contained within the column.
 * partition - a boolean flag indicating if the column is part of the table's partition key.
+* default - a default value to be used for rows whose string value is the empty string.

+##### Multiple tables

+Multiple tables may be encoded into the same file or data stream.
+The table column indicates the table a row belongs to.
+All rows for a table must be contiguous.

+It is possible that multiple tables in the same result do not share a common table scheme.
+It is also possible that a table has no records.
+In such cases an empty row delimits a new table boundary and new annotations and header rows follow.
+The empty row acts like a delimiter between two independent CSV files that have been concatenated together.

+In the case were a table has no rows the `default` annotation is used to provide the values of the partition key.

+##### Multiple results

+Multiple results may be encoded into the same file or data stream.
+An empty row always delimits separate results within the same file.
+The empty row acts like a delimiter between two independent CSV files that have been concatenated together.

 ##### Annotations

 Annotations rows are prefixed with a comment marker.
 The first column contains the name of the annotation being defined.
 The subsequent columns contain the value of the annotation for the respective columns.

 The `datatype` annotation specifies the data types of the remaining columns.
 The possible data types are: